penumbra-zone/web/packages/react/README.md

 if possible, even if steps are performed slightly 'out-of-order'.

 This package's exported `<PenumbraContextProvider>` component handles this state and all of these transitions for you.
-Use of `<PenumbraContextProvider>` with an `origin` or `provider` prop will result in automatic progress towards a `Connected` state.

 During this progress, the context exposes an explicit status, so you may easily condition your layout and display.
 You can access this status via